NOAA-ORR-ERD/WebGnomeClient/doc/location_files/galveston_examples.rst

    uncertainty in wind, horizontal mixing, and currents.

 Rerun the previous **fuel oil #6** scenario, increasing the wind to 10 knots from the NE.
-This time, run GNOME with the “Minimum Regret” solution turned on to see where the spill is expected to go, and where else the spill *might* go.
+This time, run GNOME with the "Minimum Regret" solution turned on to see where the spill is expected to go, and where else the spill *might* go.